duduk3/duduk3/README.md

 ### Hi there 👋

-I'm Eduardo ank I'm a FullStack Developer.
+I'm Eduardo and I'm a FullStack Developer.

 I currently develop projects with React and Nodejs.
 I like Next and Typescript too.